 1. Add domain mapping

-Go to the Domains page, select your site, and choose the “Map an Existing Domain” option.
+Go to the Domains page, select your site, and choose the Add Domain option.

 3. Wait for the magic

-If your domain doesn’t load correctly or you see an error, don’t worry; it can take a few hours for your domain name servers (DNS) to update fully.
+Once it’s set as the primary, if the domain doesn’t load correctly or you see an error, don’t worry.
+It can take a few hours for your domain name servers (DNS) to update fully.
 You will also likely need to clear your browser’s cache.